The Amona invaders face a problem: history proves they are lying.

 November 2nd, 1996

 Our story, told mostly through the documents of the Civil Administration, begins on November 2nd 1996.
-An aid to the chief of the Infrastructure Division reports that three caravans broke through the Hizme checkpoint at great speed, and that the soldiers “did not succeed” in stopping them.
+An aide to the chief of the Infrastructure Division reports that three caravans (mobile homes) broke through the Hizme checkpoint at great speed, and that the soldiers “did not succeed” in stopping them.
 These caravans are later found east of the settlement Ofra, in a place which one day will be called Amona.

 November 11th, 1996

-About ten days after the three caravans crash through the IDF roadblock, the Civil Administration finds them and stop work orders.
+About ten days after the three caravans crash through the IDF roadblock, the Civil Administration finds them and issues stop work orders.
 The settlers would claim, years later, that Amona never faced any such enforcement activity, and that the settlers there did not know they were building on private land.
 But enough with confusing people with the facts.

 November 24th, 1996